JacopoMangiavacchi/SwiftCoreMLTools/README.md

 ![Swift](https://github.com/JacopoMangiavacchi/SwiftCoreMLTools/workflows/Swift/badge.svg)

-This is a Proof of Concept for a Swift Library defining a (function builder based) DSL for creating and exporting CoreML Models in Swift.
+A Swift Library for creating CoreML models in Swift.

+This library expose a (function builder based) DSL as well as a programmatic API (see examples below).

 **Work in progress**